cucapra/capra-public/src/index.md

 **Capra** is a research group at [Cornell][] in the [Computer Science][cs] and [Electrical and Computer Engineering][ece] departments.
 Our research studies abstractions and efficiency through the interaction of [programming languages][cupl] and computer architecture.

+Check out our ongoing research below or read [news about the group][news].
+If you're a Cornell student and want to get involved, see our [instructions for undergrad research][ugrad].

 [ece]: http://www.ece.cornell.edu
 [cs]: http://www.cs.cornell.edu
 [cornell]: http://www.cornell.edu
 [cupl]: http://pl.cs.cornell.edu
+[news]: /news/
+[ugrad]: /ugresearch.html

 <section class="projects">